robertdfrench/calculus-linear-maps/README.md

-Understanding Calculus through Linear Maps
+Understanding Calculus through Linear Maps: A Computational Approach
 ====================
-### A Computational Approach
+This book flips mathematical rigor the proverbial bird and instead employs simple matrix multiplication as the primary vehicle for understanding integration and differentiation of polynomials.
+The limit concept is introduced computationally, and by composition leads to general Taylor series by finite difference approximations, thus permitting the study of a meaningful (though meagre) class of smooth functions

-`
+Eat your heart out, James Stewart.

 ## License